compose-generator/ccom/docs/docs/usage.md

 To switch between compiler implementations, you can use `--compiler` / `-c`.
 Valid values are `cpp` and `java`.

 ## Benchmarking
 CCom comes with a built-in benchmark mode to test the performance of compiling different files in combination with different compiler backends.
-To run a benchmark for a input file with input data, you can use `--benchmark` / `-b` and specify a number of runs. <br>
+To run a benchmark for an input file with input data, you can use `--benchmark` / `-b` and specify a number of runs. <br>
 E.g.: `ccom  --data ./test-data.json --benchmark 500 --out-file ./output.yml ./input-file.yml`

 CCom will show you how long every run takes as well as the total and average runtime.

 ## Silent mode
-The default behavior of CCom is, to print a few information about compile status to the console.
+By default, CCom prints some information about the compile status to the console.
 If you're using CCom for your purpose, you might not want such compile status outputs.
 To disable all CCom outputs, except the compile result output, you can use the `--silent` or `-s` flag for the cli.

 ## Force flag
 CCom warns you per default if the output file already exists.
 To disable that warning, you can simply use the `--force` or `-f` flag for the cli.